zktuong/dandelion/README.md

 ## External softwares
-I have already included in this repository the binaries for the various blast executables and pip should pull them and install prorperl.
+I have already included in this repository the binaries for the various blast executables and pip should pull them and install prorperly.
 However, you can also download them yourself and store the softwares somewhere more accessible if you like.
-Just make sure to set the path to them appropriately.
+Just make sure to set the paths to them appropriately.
 ```bash
 # download igblast and blast+ from
 https://ftp.ncbi.nih.gov/blast/executables/igblast/release/LATEST/